shahad-bf/UNIT-PROJECT-1/pystock/README.md

   - Highest price
   - Lowest price
 - If you don’t write dates, it shows prices for the last 5 days.
-- The vertical label on the graph says "RS" instead of "Price".
+- The vertical label on the graph says "USD" instead of "Price".

 ### 4. Save Prices
 - You can save the prices in a CSV file.